Kavyachanda/collabbackend/readme.md

-# DIGITAL TEAM - NIIT Collaboration Project 2
+# DIGITAL TEAM - NIIT Project ②
 Collaboration project consisting of basic funtionality like
  - New user registrations
  - Blogs